bjgman12/data-structures-and-algorithms/python/challenges/array_shift/README.md

 ### approach
 > approach isto get the mid point of the array my modding the length by two and picking left or right depending on mod value of the larrays length / 2

+## Changle log
+> fixed tests and function calls that were broken

 ![whiteboard](assets/array-shift.jpg)